 Indianapolis, IN on April 23, 2021 you can learn Dry Needling for Upper Extremity Orthopedic Rehab.
 This is a 25-hour lab-based course that teaches a diagnosis-focused approach to dry needling […]

 Foundations in Dry Needling for Upper Extremity Orthopedic Rehab

 In this 25-hour lab-based course, the clinician will learn a diagnosis-focused approach to dry needling the upper extremity.
 The clinician will learn fundamental skills necessary for safe and proper needle insertion and removal, as well as effective strategies to manage commonly encountered pathologies in the upper extremity.
 Common pathologies encountered in an outpatient setting will be discussed.
 Safety considerations are emphasized.
 Current science and research will be presented, along with a vast amount of clinical experience and pearls, allowing immediate application of dry needling into the clinicians’ professional practice.
-The use of cupping and intramuscular electrical stimulation will also be discussed, demonstrated and practiced in class.
+The use of intramuscular electrical stimulation will also be discussed, demonstrated and practiced in class.

 **Attendance Policy – Prior to registering for the course, make sure you are able to attend the entire weekend.
 Exceptions to this rule will not be allowed.
 For more details, please see the cancellation and attendance policy.

 Areas of the body to be covered in class include:

 - Shoulder- Rotator cuff pathology, labral tears, adhesive capsulitis, thoracic outlet

 - Elbow- Medial and lateral epicondylitis, UCL tears, posterior impingement

 - Wrist & Hand- Carpal tunnel syndrome, TFCC pathology, Flexor Carpi Ulnaris, DeQuervain’s tenosynovitis, Hook of Hamate pathology, PIP contracture, CMC arthrosis